collectionspace/cspace-ui.js/docs/configuration/RecordSidebarConfiguration.md

 ```
 columnSet: string = 'narrow'
 ```
-A column set name, which must correspond to a key in the [columns](./ColumnConfiguration) configuration for the specified record type.
+A column set name, which should correspond to a key in the [columns](./ColumnConfiguration) configuration for the specified record type.
+If the specified column set does not exist for the specified record type, the `default` columnSet for the record typewill be used.

 ### sort
 ```